Game Systems

 - -30% Effect Hit penalty (debuff accuracy)

-- 0 base Super Armor damage (can't break without bonus)
+- 0 base Toughness damage (can't break without bonus)

 Debuff Accuracy